Milan08Studio/ChairWare/README.md

-# ChairWare Hub for Survive The Killer
+# ChairWare Hub
-Easy to use Survive The Killer script with overpowered features such as Autofarm, Kill All, ESP and more!
+Easy to use script with overpowered features!

+Supported games:
+- Survive The Killer

 Discord: https://discord.gg/WNeMvS5GB4